britram/taps-transports/draft-ietf-taps-transports.md

 larger than the maximum packet size allowed by the current congestion control mechanism (CCMPS) {{RFC4340}}.

-Each message
-is identified by a sequence number.
-The sequence number is used to identify segments in acknowledgments, to detect unacknowledged segments, to measure RTT, etc.
-The protocol may support ordered or unordered delivery of data, and does not itself provide retransmission.
+Each message is identified by a sequence number.
+The sequence number is used to identify segments in acknowledgments, to detect unacknowledged segments, to measure RTT, etc. The protocol may support ordered or unordered delivery of data, and does not itself provide retransmission.
+DCCP supports reduced checksum coverage, a partial integrity mechanisms similar to UDP-Lite.
-DCCP supports
-reduced checksum coverage, a partial integrity mechanisms similar to UDP-lIte.
 There is also a Data Checksum option that when enabled, contains a strong CRC, to enable endpoints to detect application data corruption.

-Receiver flow control is supported: limiting the amount of unacknowledged data that can be outstanding at a given time.
+Receiver flow control is supported, which limits the amount of unacknowledged data that can be outstanding at a given time.

-A DCCP protocol instance can be extended {{RFC4340}} and tuned using features.
-Some features are sender-side only, requiring no negotiation with the receiver;
-some are receiver-side only, some are explicitly negotiated during connection setup.
+A DCCP protocol instance can be extended {{RFC4340}} and tuned using additional features.
+Some features are sender-side only, requiring no negotiation with the receiver; some are receiver-side only; and some are explicitly negotiated during connection setup.

-A DCCP service is unicast.
+DCCP service is unicast-only.

-DCCP supports negotiation of the congestion control profile, to provide Plug and Play congestion control mechanisms.
-Examples of specified profiles include
+DCCP supports negotiation of the congestion control profile, to provide plug- and-play congestion control mechanisms.
+Examples of specified profiles include "TCP-like" {{RFC4341}}, "TCP-friendly" {{RFC4342}}, and "TCP-friendly for small packets" {{RFC5622}}.
-{{RFC4341}} {{RFC4342}} {{RFC5662}}.
-All IETF-defined methods provide Congestion Control.

-DCCP use a Connect packet to initiate a session, and permits half-connections that allow each client to choose the features it wishes to support.
-Simultaneous open
+DCCP uses a Connect packet to initiate a session, and permits half-connections that allow each client to choose the features it wishes to support.
-{{RFC5596}}, as in TCP, can enable interoperability in the presence of middleboxes.
-The Connect packet includes a Service Code field {{RFC5595}} designed to allow middle boxes and endpoints to identify the characteristics required by a session.
+Simultaneous open {{RFC5596}}, as in TCP, can enable interoperability in the presence of middleboxes.
+The Connect packet includes a Service Code field
+{{RFC5595}} designed to allow middleboxes and endpoints to identify the characteristics required by a session.

-A lightweight UDP-based encapsulation (DCCP-UDP) has been defined {{RFC6773}} that permits DCCP to be used over paths where it is not natively supported.
+A lightweight UDP-based encapsulation (DCCP-UDP) has been defined {{RFC6773}}
+that permits DCCP to be used over paths where it is not natively supported.
 Support in NAPT/NATs is defined in {{RFC4340}} and {{RFC5595}}.

-Upper layer protocols specified on top of DCCP
-include: DTLS {{RFC5595}}, RTP {{RFC5672}},
+Upper layer protocols specified on top of DCCP include DTLS {{RFC5595}}, RTP
-ICE/SDP {{RFC6773}}.
+{{RFC5672}}, ICE/SDP {{RFC6773}}.

 A common packet format has allowed tools to evolve that can read and interpret DCCP packets (e.g. Wireshark).